 |Radiation induced||Follows treatment with radioactive iodine for hyperthyroidism or external beam radiation therapy for certain cancers.||Occasionally thyrotoxicosis, more frequently hypothyroidism..||Thyroid function tests||Thyrotoxicosis is transient, hypothyroidism is usually permanent|

 |Acute thyroiditis, Suppurative thyroiditis||Bacteria mainly, but any infectious organism||Occasionally painful thyroid, generalized illness, occasional mild hypothyroidism||Thyroid function tests, radioactive iodine uptake, fine needle aspiration biopsy||Resolves after treatment of infectious cause, may cause severe illness|

 Treatment depends on the type of thyroiditis and the clinical presentation.

-- Thyrotoxicosis – Beta blockers to decrease palpitations and reduce shakes and tremors may be helpful.
+- Thyrotoxicosis – Beta blockers to decrease palpitations (fast heart rate) and decrease tremors may be helpful.
 As symptoms improve, the medication is tapered off since the thyrotoxic phase is temporary.
 Antithyroid medications (see Hyperthyroid brochure) are not used for the thyrotoxic phase of thyroiditis of any kind since the thyroid is not overactive.